 8. Set Up A Disney Payment Plan

 Not everyone can afford to pay for their Disney World vacations in one payment.
-Luckily you’re able to set up a payment plan for Disney vacations so you can gradually pay off your balance over time.
+Luckily, you can set up a payment plan for Disney vacations to gradually pay off your balance.

-Disney requires an initial $200 deposit to book a reservation.
-After that, they give you the flexibility to set up any type of layaway plan that works for you.
-You can pay a little each week, month, or in one or two lump-sum amounts at any time you wish.
-After that, it’s up to you.
+Disney requires an initial $200 deposit to book a reservation (due within 3 days of booking, or immediately if booking online).
+After that, they give you the flexibility to pay down your balance on your own schedule.
+You can pay a little each week, month, or in one or two lump-sum amounts at any time you wish, as long as the full balance is paid 30 days before arrival.

 The earlier you book your trip, the longer you’ll have to pay off your balance.
 By the time you are packing your bags for Orlando, you’ll have your trip completely paid off!